 What Is User Management?

 User management is a system to handle activities related to individuals’ access to devices, software, and services.
 It focuses on managing permissions for access and actions as well as monitoring usage.
-Functions of user management include:
+From onboarding and authentication to auditing and offboarding, user management includes:

 User Management and the Cloud